Kieranties/PSSitecoreItemWebApi/README.md

 Once installed run

     Import-Module PSSitecoreItemWebAPI # to make the module functions available Get-Help Invoke-SitecoreRequest # to find out what you can do

 Usage
 -----

-Only some basic GET stuff has been tested so far, but in principle other functions should work too:
+Only some basic GET stuff has been tested so far, but `Invoke-SitecoreRequest` has been made flexible enough to handle other HTTP status codes and _all_ parameters that can be provided.
+Have a play and see what you can do.

 ### Get an item by path
     Invoke-SitecoreRequest mydomain -path "/sitecore/content/home/myitem"